 2. Effective SEOs take risks

 You have to push the envelope!
-If you knew how many times I’ve got banned from or penalized by Google and Yahoo for pushing the envelope, you’d be shocked.
+If you knew how many times we’ve got banned from or penalized by Google and Yahoo for pushing the envelope, you’d be shocked.

-By no means am I saying that you should do anything unethical or break Google’s policies, but what I am saying is that you have to learn to be aggressive.
+By no means are we saying that you should do anything unethical or break Google’s policies, but what we are saying is that you have to learn to be aggressive.

 If you’re aggressive with your sites, you’ll quickly learn what helps boost rankings and what doesn’t.
 For example, you already know that white hat link building increases rankings.
 But did you know that if you build links at a slow and steady pace, you can outrank someone who builds the same type of links fast?

-If I weren’t aggressive with my link building, I would have never learned that.
+If we weren’t aggressive with our link building, we would have never learned that.
 So, don’t be afraid to push the envelope.

 3. Effective SEOs build relationships

-People knew me in the SEO space for leveraging social media sites to build links.
-I was the first SEO to really leverage sites like Digg, StumbleUpon and Delicious.
-I was so good at it that at one point I had a 75% success rate of getting on the Digg’s homepage.
-To top it off, I was a top 100 user.
+People knew us in the SEO space for leveraging social media sites to build links.
+We were the first SEOs to really leverage sites like Digg, StumbleUpon and Delicious.
+We were so good at it that at one point we had a 75% success rate of getting on the Digg’s homepage.
+To top it off, we were top 100 users.

-How did I do this?
-Well, it wasn’t because I knew these social sites better than anyone else; instead, I just networked my way to the top.
+How did we do this?
+Well, it wasn’t because we knew these social sites better than anyone else; instead, we just networked my way to the top.

-By building relationships with other users on these sites, I was able to learn the ins and outs.
+By building relationships with other users on these sites, we were able to learn the ins and outs.
 That’s what helped me succeed.

 4. Effective SEOs are creative